Käthe Schuftan: Manchester

 Schuftan arrived in Manchester, England in June 1939.
 During the war years she worked in a munitions factory.
 Her obituary stated that after the war she earned her living at commercial art.
 She had two one-person shows of her work and exhibited in group exhibitions in Manchester.
 Schuftan befriended the young John Milne who later went on to work as an assistant to Barbara Hepworth before making his own career.
-Her work was selected for the annual exhibition of the Manchester Academy of Fine Arts three times between 1940–1942.
+Her work was selected for the annual exhibition of the Manchester Academy of Fine Arts three times between 1940 and 1942.
 She exhibited with the Manchester Group, which included L. S. Lowry, Emmanuel Levy, Jose Christopherson (a member of the Society of Women Artists) and Emmeline Boulton at the Mid-Day Studios and other galleries.
 Schuftan died on 21 February 1958, sadly only a short time after the German government awarded her financial compensation for her suffering under the Nazis.
 A retrospective exhibition of her work was held at the Salford Museum and Art Gallery in June 1958.
 Her obituary in The Manchester Guardian was written by Margo Ingham, founder of the Mid-Day Studios, the Manchester Group and the Manchester Arts Club.